AndyWright360/Quest_Board/README.md

 ![Logo for Charm font](documentation/charm.jpg)

 Charm was used for all other text content throughout the site.
 This font was chosen for its handwritten style, adding a touch of enchantment to the overall design.
-To maintain legibility, I implemented a high-contrast color scheme and increased the font size for enhanced clarity.
+To maintain legibility, I implemented a high-contrast colour scheme and increased the font size for enhanced clarity.

 ### **Imagery**